uniwebcms/framework/blog/01-introduction.md

 Sites are pure content and Foundations are pure code, hosted independently and interacting through a structured interface at runtime.
 Foundations can be hosted on any static CDN, or use Uniweb's hosting infrastructure.

 You build component collections—what we call Foundations.
 A Foundation is like component library, but with a schema that describes the components that you choose to expose to content creators.
-When content creators need to work with your components, they can use visual tools like the Uniweb App to compose their own pages with their content.
+When content creators need to work with your components, they can compose pages with their own content using content files or visual tools like the Uniweb App.

 A Foundation is React components.
 Build them however you want.
 A Site is content—markdown, structured data, dynamic data, configuration, assets.
 When someone visits a page, the framework's runtime loads the Foundation dynamically, coordinates routing between pages, and renders each content block through the component it specifies.